bureado/awesome-software-supply-chain-security/README.md

 * [advanced-security/gh-sbom: Generate SBOMs with gh CLI](https://github.com/advanced-security/gh-sbom)
 * [interlynk-io/sbomqs: SBOM quality score - Quality metrics for your sboms](https://github.com/interlynk-io/sbomqs)
 * [eBay/sbom-scorecard: Generate a score for your sbom to understand if it will actually be useful.](https://github.com/eBay/sbom-scorecard)
+* Read: [An Empirical Study of the SBOM Landscape](https://arxiv.org/abs/2303.11102), a deep-dive into 6 SBOM tools and the accuracy of the SBOMs they produce for complex open-source Java projects (IEEE Security & Privacy, 2023)
+  * Also see: [How to Quickly Measure SBOM Accuracy for Free](https://www.endorlabs.com/learn/how-to-quickly-measure-sbom-accuracy-for-free) from Endor Labs, with a reproducible script at [endorlabs/sbom-lab](https://github.com/endorlabs/sbom-lab)

 More interesting resources: